kfitz/presentations.kfitz.info/dlf24.md

 # but

 Note: But even as we work to become a trusted form of open infrastructure, we face our own struggles with the walled garden.
-And this is where we need to dig down into the dirty underside of our infrastructure, which, as Chachra notes, is usually buried out of view.
-If we are going to mitigate the inequities created by and sustained through our infrastructures, we have to get busy unearthing those systems and find ways to build new ones.
+And this is where we need to dig down into the dirty underside of infrastructure, which, as Chachra notes, is usually buried out of view.
+If we are going to mitigate the inequities created by and sustained through infrastructure, we have to get busy unearthing those systems and find ways to build new ones.
 And so:

 # AWS